 An introvert is an individual who builds their mental and emotional energy by spending time alone.
-This is opposed to an extrovert, who become energized by being around people, or ambiverts, who are a happy medium between the previous two.
+They are stimulated and enthused primarily by the internal environment: imaginations, thoughts and emotions.
+This is opposed to an extravert, who becomes energized by the environment outside him/herself: being around people; or ambiverts, who are a happy medium between the previous two.

 Introverts are not shy by definition, nor are they anti-social/hate people (very common misconceptions).
 Just sometimes, a lot of social interaction can be exhausting.
 Most introverts like to think, and think deeply.
 It’s hard to do that when also focusing on the outside world’s words.
 We say what we want to say; then we’re done.
 Me + small talk?
 Eurgh.
 Besides, why say so much when saying less is more effective?
 I’ve measured my introversion so precisely, I know exactly the amount of time I can spend at a party before my energy is depleted (*cough* two hours).